MathManuelHinz/chrono/documentation/chrono-tutorial.md

 Welcome to the Chrono guide!
 You will learn how to setup and use Chrono it in no time!
 While Chrono may seem scary at first, I hope most will feel right at home quite quickly.

-## Setting up chrono
+## Setting up Chrono

 ### Dependencies

-If you open chrono using the source files you will need to match the following requirements:
+If you open Chrono using the source files you will need to match the following requirements:

-- python 3.8 (or higher)
+- python 3.8 (python 3.9, which changed some standard functions, has not been tested)
-- matploblib

 The following dependencies are optional, but recommended: